planetfederal/workshops/tutorials/parcelmap/src/index.rst

 * **Taxlots**, which includes a polygon for every lot.
 * **SiteAddresses**, which includes a point for every physical address.

-Beacuse multiple physical structures can exist on the same lot, or multiple addresses in the same complex (strata developments, for example) there are more address points than there are parcel polygons.
+Because multiple physical structures can exist on the same lot, or multiple addresses in the same complex (strata developments, for example) there are more address points than there are parcel polygons.

 .. image:: ./img/parcel-address.png